 Dubuque: Last Monday of each month from 2:00 - 3:00 p.m. at the Dubuque NEi3A Regional Office located at 2728 Asbury Road, Fountain Park Springs Building #430 in Dubuque.

-Waterloo: First Tuesday of each month from 3:00 - 4:00 p.m. at the First Presbyterian Church located at 505 Franklin Street in Waterloo.
+Waterloo: First Tuesday of each month from 3:00 - 4:00 p.m. at the NEI3A Waterloo Regional Office located at 3840 W. 9th Street in Waterloo.